Hoeijmakers/tayph/docs/getting_started.rst

 - :code:`'input_folder'`: The first parameter is the location of your downloaded data.
 This is typically a dedicated folder in your project or even your downloads folder.
 - :code:`'output_name'`: The second is the name of your dataset, as a folder name.
 Typically, this takes the form of system_name_b, or system_name_b/night_n if multiple transits of the same system are available.
 - :code:`mode='HARPS'`:The mode keyword can be used to switch between HARPS, HARPSN (or HAPRS-N), ESPRESSO, UVES-red,UVES-blue, CARMENES-VIS and CARMENES-NIR modes.
 In this case, we are dealing with HARPS-N data.
 - :code:`measure_RV=True`: Set to True if, after reading in the data, let Tayph perform quick cleaning and correlation with a PHOENIX model and an Earth telluric model.
 At the end, Tayph will plot the 1-dimensional and 2-dimensional spectra as well as the two models, to give you a good sense of whether one or the other are barycentric corrected or not, and whether wavelength solutions are in air or vaccuum.
 These will influence how you configure Tayph later so it is recommended to run read_e2ds with measure_RV=True when starting out.
 - :code:`star='solar'`: If measure_RV is set to True, the PHOENIX model used will either match that of the sun (code:`star='solar'`), that of a 9000K A-star (code:`star='hot'`) or a cool 4000K K-dwarf (code:`star='cool'`).
 - :code:`config=True`: If set, Tayph will create an empty configuration file with some values filled in, depending on the instrument mode.

-Read_e2ds has produced a new folder :code:`'/Users/tayph/xcor_project/data/KELT-9/night1/'` in which the various files are located, including a dummy configuration file called :code:`'config_empty'`.
+Read_e2ds has produced a new folder :code:`/Users/tayph/xcor_project/data/KELT-9/night1/` in which the various files are located, including a dummy configuration file called :code:`config_empty`.
 The user would now need to proceed by filling in this configuration and renaming it from :code:`config_empty`: to :code:`config`:.
-However, a finished configuration file has been provided along with the prepackaged demo data (in :code:`'/Users/tayph/downloads/demo_data/configuration_files/config'`), so for the purpose of this tutorial, you should proceed by copying this file to the data folder instead.
+However, a finished configuration file has been provided along with the prepackaged demo data (in :code:`/Users/tayph/downloads/demo_data/configuration_files/config`), so for the purpose of this tutorial, you should proceed by copying this file to the data folder instead.